AP Top 25: Georgia has No. 1 on lock, ‘Bama drops to No. 10 | Times Leader

 Oregon reached a season-high No. 6 and Pac-12 rivals No. 8 Southern California and No. 9 UCLA finished out the top 10.

-Clemson fell seven spots to a season-low No. 12 .
+Clemson fell seven spots to a season-low No. 12 after losing to Notre Dame.
 Last year, the Tigers fell all the way out of the Top 25 for the first time since 2011.

 POLL POINTS